johannschopplich/kirby-helpers/docs/meta.md

 ];
 ```

-### Page Models for Template-Specific Meta Data
+### Page Models

 You might want to adapt meta data for specific templates.
 To do so, overwrite defaults with the `metadata()` method of page models per template.

-The following example adds a `metadata()` method to all article templates, that takes care of generating useful metadata, if an article issue is shared in a social network and also provides an automatically generated description for search engines.
+The following example adds a `metadata()` method to all article templates.
+It generates useful metadata if an article issue is shared on a social network and also provides a automatically generated description for search engines.

 All keys returned by the `metadata()` method must be lowercase.
 Any array item can be a value of a closure, that will be called on the `$page` object, so you can use `$this` within the closure to refer to the current page.

 ```php
 class ArticlePage extends \Kirby\Cms\Page